Skip to product information

 Darlinghurst

 Once a slum and red-light district, Darlinghurst has undergone urban renewal since the 1980s to become a cosmopolitan area made up of precincts.
 Darlinghurst is well known around the world as the centre of Sydney's gay community, with it's yearly parade of the Sydney Mardi Gras and the spiritual birthplace of the LGBTQ rights movement.
 It is home to a number of prominent gay venues and businesses, while more broadly Darlinghurst is a centre of Sydney's burgeoning small bar scene.
 Demographically, Darlinghurst is home to the highest percentage of generation X and Y in Australia.
-The majority of businesses in Darlinghurst are independently owned and operat

 Taylor Square Pride Village